dfost001/PicturesREST/Readme.md

 JEE bean validation is used to validate size constraints.
 If the bean is null, contains all empty fields, or exceeds a length constraint, the Validator throws a Client exception.

 The picture is resized according to the size range of the BLOB data type using Java AWT and ImageIO within a resize utility.
 If no picture has been uploaded, a default picture is assigned.
 If the picture cannot be resized or an IOException occurs a Client Exception is thrown
-(The IO exception is thrown as temporary enumeration).
+(The IO exception is thrown as temporary error enumeration).

 The picture name is copied to the original name field.
 The record count, by original file name, plus one is appended, to the original and assigned to the name field.
 The entity is then persisted using an EJB method.